experimental-design/bofire/CONTRIBUTING.md

 ```
 git clone https://github.com/experimental-design/bofire.git
 ```
-and cd `bofire` you can proceed with
+and cd `bofire`, you can proceed with
 ```
 pip install -e .[testing]
 ```